The Dunham

 In 1790 the French government commissioned the French Academy of Sciences to design a new universal system of measurement.

-A year later they defined the metre as a fraction of the Earth’s meridian.
-Looking back 250 years it seems the oddest and most incapable of being described as rational when It was settled on one ten-millionth of the distance from the equator to the North Pole along a meridian through Paris.
+A year later they defined the metre as one ten-millionth of the distance from the equator to the North Pole along a meridian through Paris.

 In 1795 France adopted the metric system by law and in 1799 they created physical platinum standards for the metre and kilogram.